openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
    <td>Data services should be written such that all synchronous and asynchronous errors are caught.
 Utilize try-catch and check the existence of error objects from asynchronous calls.
-Uncaught exceptions effect server responsiveness and disrupt clients</td>
+Uncaught exceptions affect server responsiveness and disrupts clients.</td>
  </tr>
 </table>